 - TR-17.
 Scope, plan, design, implement, operate and maintain a complete and multimodal transportation network in accordance with the Performance Metrics, Performance Targets and Performance Management Areas as established in the Mobility Implementation Plan. - TR-18.
 Ensure that the transportation network infrastructure in Bellevue provides mobility options for all modes and accommodates the mobility needs of everyone, including underserved populations. - TR-19.
-Coordinate improvements and operations among travel modes and provide facilities to support people who are making connections between modes.
+Ensure that the transportation network infrastructure in Bellevue provides mobility options for all modes, and accommodates the mobility needs of everyone, including underserved populations.